Nobody here but us servantless Star Wars cooks…

 75 Weeks.
 75 Recipes.

-Lazy teenager by day, charity working Rogue Rebel by night.
+Lazy teenager by day, a charity working Rogue Rebel by night.

 Week one, 74 weeks to go.